madlad13/DayZ-Private-Server-Lite-Namalsk/README.md

  NOTE: Steps with a * infront of them are optinial.

- 1. Download the required client files (DayZ & DayZ: Namalsk) and extract them into your Arma 2 Combined Operations directory (@dayz & @dayz_namalsk)
- 2. Extract all the contents in this repo into your Arma 2 Combined Operations directory.
+ 1. Extract all the contents in this repo into your Arma 2 Combined Operations directory.
- 3. Configure your server by editing `ServerSettings.cfg` (Located in **DayZConfig**)
+ 2. Configure your server by editing `ServerSettings.cfg` (Located in **DayZConfig**)
- 4. * Configure your namalsk mission by editing `Init.sqf` (Located in **MPMissions**)
+ 3. * Configure your namalsk mission by editing `Init.sqf` (Located in **MPMissions**)
- 5. * Configure your server ip/port by editing `Start Server.bat`
+ 4. * Configure your server ip/port by editing `Start Server.bat`
- 6. Execute `Start Server.bat` and wait for the Arma 2 Dedicated Server Console to appear.
+ 5. Execute `Start Server.bat` and wait for the Arma 2 Dedicated Server Console to appear.
- 7. Enjoy!
+ 6. Enjoy!

 Vehicles
 --------